g3n/g3nd/README.md

 # Creating a new demo/test

-To create a new demo or test create a file in G3ND's main directory you can use the `tests_model.go` template.
+To create a new demo or test create a file in G3ND's main directory named using the following format: `<category>_<name>.go`.
+Your demo will appear in the G3ND demo tree under the specified category with the specified name.

+If you wish you can use the `tests_model.go` file as a template for your test.
 You can can change it directly or copy it to a new file such as `tests_mytest.go` and experiment with the engine.
-You new test will appear under the
+Your new test will appear under the
 |tests| category with 'mytest' name.

 ```Go